MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ## Assign work from your backlog to a sprint

-Before you start planning your sprint, you'll want to have [created, prioritized, and estimated your backlog](../backlogs/create-your-backlog.md).
+Before you start planning your sprint, you'll want to have [created, organized, and estimated your backlog](../backlogs/create-your-backlog.md).

 Also, you'll want to have [set the start and end dates for your sprint](define-sprints.md#quick-start-schedule).